 Apeejay Bangla Sahitya Utsob pioneers in providing an interactive platform for the voices of Contemporary Bangla Literature, encouraging and involving young people with different aspects of Bangla literature, and familiarizing them with the nuances of Bangla as a literary language, which is considered one of the most mellifluous and ornate languages of the world.
 The Utsob showcases the multitudinous gems that make Bangla literature a treasure trove of cultural and literary excellence.

-Says Mr Swagat Sengupta, Director Apeejay Bangla Sahitya Utsob, “Apeejay Bangla Sahitya Utsob is in its fourth year after having firmly established itself in the global map of Bangla literature with its first three editions.
-The response and enthusiasm in the last three years have made us believe that our initial goal of passing on the literature and cultural legacy to the younger generation is on course to getting achieved.
+Says Mr Swagat Sengupta, Director Apeejay Bangla Sahitya Utsob, “Apeejay Bangla Sahitya Utsob is in its fifth year after having firmly established itself in the global map of Bangla literature with its first four editions.
+The response and enthusiasm in the last four years have made us believe that our initial goal of passing on the literature and cultural legacy to the younger generation is on course to getting achieved.
 The exponential growth of the Utsob in terms of its length and categories of events in its every edition is testimony to this positive outlook.
-We value our partnership with Patra Bharati which is now in its fourth year.
+We value our partnership with Patra Bharati which is now in its fifth year.
 Their continuous endeavour to expand the reach of Bangla Literature through this pioneering initiative is truly inspiring.
 We also feel we have been able to help people rediscover the pleasure of stories, books, reading, understand the true value of a book with our various similar initiatives and created a platform for people to engage and discuss different literary and cultural ideas.
 We look forward to seeing all the Bangla lovers from all over the state come to the festival and make it truly memorable.”